Search

 Saving and reusing searches

-Once you've run a search, you can come back to it without rebuilding the query.
-The Search page keeps your recent searches automatically, and lets you save the searches you want to keep or share with your team.
+Once you've run a search, you can come back to it without retyping the query.
+Save the searches you want to keep or share with your team, then open them from the Saved searches panel — the bookmark button in the search bar.

 Saving a search